hao203/rmarkdown-YAML/readme.md

 Some YAML fields take unnamed vectors as their value.
-You can specify an element of the vector by adding a new line and - (note that the values are not indented below category here).
+You can specify an element of the vector by adding a new line and - (note that the values can be indented or not below category here).

     category:
     - R